 Our employers’ liability insurance policy will pay defence costs to respond to a claim and a court case.
 It will also pay settlements and any damages awarded by a court.
 This includes exemplary damages.
 Our statutory liability insurance policy will pay compensation awarded by a criminal court for a health and safety claim brought under the Employment Act.

-Let Insure Online help with your decision about liability insurance for your New Zealand business.
-Our website specialises in helping small business obtain the best coverage at the best price.
+Let Insure Online help with your decision about general liability insurance for your New Zealand business.
+Our website specialises in helping small business owners obtain the best liability insurance at the best price.
 You can get a quote and buy online at any time.